Your condition is as important to us as it is to you.

 This machine delivers air pressure to the nose through a mask.
 Because the air pressure is greater than the surrounding air, it keeps the upper airway passages open for breathing.
 To make the device more comfortable, a customized mouthpiece may be created to shift the lower jaw forward and open the airway.
 Known as oral appliance therapy, this treatment is often successful with mild to moderate cases.

-For example, having the tonsils, adenoids and uvula removed from the back of the mouth/top of your throat area to stop vibrations and snoring.
+A surgical procedure may include having the tonsils, adenoids, and uvula removed from the back of the mouth/top of your throat area to stop vibrations and snoring.
 However, this can lead to nasal-sounding speech while not correcting other structures further down the throat contributing to the obstructive sleep apnea.
 Another somewhat helpful surgery involves increasing air flow through the exterior nasal passages by straightening a deviated septum (nasal partition).